abdiel-ariano/Tradeflow_colon/docs/ANDROID_APK.md

 The response must contain the package ID and the exact certificate fingerprint.
 Only then will Chrome remove the toolbar and trust the fullscreen TWA.

+The production GitHub Actions build now derives the certificate fingerprint from the configured keystore and compares it with the deployed association.
+The build stops before producing an APK or AAB when the file is empty or the package/fingerprint does not match.
+Test builds remain intentionally unverified because they use a disposable certificate.

+## Browser installation and responsive Android layout

+On eligible Android browsers, the public marketplace shows **Install TradeFlow** inside the compact navigation.
+The control uses the browser `beforeinstallprompt` event and remains hidden when installation is not available or the application already runs in standalone mode.

+The compact public shell is used through 1199 CSS pixels and on coarse pointer tablets through 1366 CSS pixels.
+Search remains available on its own row, navigation opens as a touch-friendly drawer, and product cards use one, two, or three columns instead of forcing the desktop four-column grid.
+Cards grow with translated or enlarged text so actions are not clipped.

 ## Release checklist

 1. Run the Django CI checks and `core.tests.test_pwa_android`.